ssheera/opentargets/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
+You can start editing the page by modifying `src/app/page.tsx`.
 The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Inter](https://vercel.com/font).

-## Learn More
+## Technical Test

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+I chose Next.js for this project because of my familiarity with it and its integration with Apollo Client

+Since [layout.tsx](src/app/layout.tsx) uses the server, I placed all ApolloClient related initialisation inside of [providers.tsx](src/app/providers.tsx)

+The entire page exists inside of [page.tsx]('src/app/(index)/page.tsx') and uses components:
+- [DiseaseTable.tsx](src/app/components/DiseaseTable.tsx) for querying the database and rendering the table
+- [ErrorComponent.tsx](src/app/components/ErrorComponent.tsx) for displaying any errors (e.g. connectivity)
+- [GraphMenu.tsx](src/app/components/GraphMenu.tsx) for the two tabs allowing you to select between bar chart and radar chart

+I've used useMemo to optimise any calculations, and I've also included the feature where you can simply change the disease id in the code and the displayed disease will update

+You'll find everything related to GraphQL inside of [queries.ts](src/app/lib/queries.ts)